Free Action Plan Template Download: Google Sheets, Excel, Word, and PDF

 Best for users who need offline access or want to use advanced Excel features like pivot tables, macros, or data validation.
 The template includes dropdown lists for priority and status columns, conditional formatting for deadlines, and auto-calculated completion percentages.

-• Works offline without internet connection
+• Works offline without internet

-• Dropdown lists for priority and status fields
+• Dropdown lists for priority and status

 • Auto-calculated completion percentage